-It has come to this.
-Musicians, especially rappers, had to wade in.
-Like everyone else who is now an expert on Uganda, rappers were quick to declare themselves on board with #Kony2012.
+Like everyone else who is an instant expert on Uganda, rappers were quick to declare themselves on board with #Kony2012.
 (African musicians who were quick to uncritically post (their approval of) #Kony2012 were electro rapper and and a favorite of this site, Spoek Mathambo (who has since deleted his support), The Very Best (same like Spoek), and other South Africans like Gazelle and Van Coke Cartel, who still support #Kony2012.)

 But some have taken it further, setting their admiration to music.
 They had to release songs (isn’t it too early?).
 You can imagine the deep thoughts that took a whole 72 hours (at best) to be formulated.
 It’s like a hot take.
 I woke up this morning to learn that Soulja Boy, who likes a fight (his last adversary was 80s rapper and now actor, Ice T), has thrown in his lot with Invisible Children and wants to “Stop Kony” (H/T: Palika Makam).